 Global distances are calculated as the sum of the distances of each element to the centroid of the group where it was assigned.
 By reducing distances in each group, the global distance is also reduced.

 For clustering, we implemented a function that sums the volume of MSW located in the streets that have priority 1 or 2.
 Using this volume, we estimate K as the number of trucks required for the operation.
 That number matches the number of groups.
-So, after grouping, each truck could be assigned exactly to one group, thus we include a constraint to avoid that the accumulated volume of a group of streets exceeds the volume that the one truck can carry.
+So, after grouping, each truck could be assigned exactly to one group, thus, we include a constraint to avoid that the accumulated volume of a group of streets exceeds the volume that the one truck can carry.
 Then, we extracted the centroid of those streets in terms of latitude and longitude, and we use these values as reference features.
 The result of streets clustering is shown in Figure 12.

 Figure 12: Prioritized streets clustering with K-means method using K=9.